The FACT-Driven Hiring System includes:

 - What goals or metrics are critical in this role?

-- What is the position responsible for accomplishing in measurable terms?
+- What is the person in this position responsible for accomplishing in measurable terms?

 - What are the actual duties and expectations of the role?

-- What kind of skills or special training is needed?
+- What skills, education, experience, or special training is needed?